o3de/o3de.org/content/docs/user-guide/packaging/project-export/project-export-android.md

 ## Android Export Script
 O3DE ships with an [Android Export Script](https://github.com/o3de/o3de/blob/bb3eafe30d8291f50b69924e5b7a432c8c6f53ca/scripts/o3de/ExportScripts/export_source_android.py#L28), capable of generating an Android Gradle project folder to handle standard use cases of O3DE projects on Android.

-The export script has two primary sections: the function [`export_source_android_project`](https://github.com/o3de/o3de/blob/bb3eafe30d8291f50b69924e5b7a432c8c6f53ca/scripts/o3de/ExportScripts/export_source_android.py#L28) and the [startup code that only runs if the script is invoked by the CLI](https://github.com/o3de/o3de/blob/bb3eafe30d8291f50b69924e5b7a432c8c6f53ca/scripts/o3de/ExportScripts/export_source_android.py#L222).
-In-depth discussion on these two sections will be made in the [Developer Guide](https://docs.o3de.org/docs/engine-dev/) in the future.
+The export script has two primary sections: the function [`export_source_android_project`](https://github.com/o3de/o3de/blob/bb3eafe30d8291f50b69924e5b7a432c8c6f53ca/scripts/o3de/ExportScripts/export_source_android.py#L28) and the [startup code](https://github.com/o3de/o3de/blob/bb3eafe30d8291f50b69924e5b7a432c8c6f53ca/scripts/o3de/ExportScripts/export_source_android.py#L222) that only runs if the script is invoked by the CLI.
+In-depth discussion on these two sections can be found in the [Developer Guide](/docs/engine-dev/tools/o3de-cli/project-export).

 ### Usage
 To use the export script, you can issue the arguments at the same time that you are running the `export-project` command.
 The arguments specific to the script will be deferred until it begins running.